 Others might turn to Leviticus 18 is sex before marriage condemned.

 Some might argue that when the Bible condemns “fornication” or “sexual immorality” this includes sex before marriage.
 And maybe it does.
 But this needs to be shown and not just assumed.
 Again, the Old Testament’s most detailed list of sexually immoral acts (Leviticus 18) does not include sex before marriage.

 So Does the Bible Really Say It’s Wrong?

 Before you book a hotel room and call up your girlfriend with the good news, please keep reading!
 Yes, the Bible does say that all forms of sex outside of marriage are wrong.
 Here’s how.

 The early chapters of Genesis give a basic blueprint for marriage, and even though it never says “Thou shall not have sex before marriage,” it certainly suggests that sex outside of marriage flows against God’s design.
-God’s command to “be fruitful and multiply” (Genesis 1) is joyfully heeded by Adam and Eve after they are joined in marriage (Genesis 2:24-25; 4:1, 25).
+God’s command to “be fruitful and multiply” (Genesis 1; 4:1, 25).
 The same goes for their descendants.
 Noah, Shem, Abram and others all have sex and therefore have children within the confines of a marriage covenant.

 When they turn to other women, such as Abraham’s sexual relations with Hagar (Genesis 16), the act was not considered an affair.
 Hagar was more like a modern day surrogate mother who bears a child in the place of an infertile wife.
 Nevertheless, these acts don’t appear to be sanctioned by God, even though they were widely accepted in Israel’s culture.